nastinsk/madlib-cli/README.md

 # File IO and Exceptions

 **Author**: Anastasia Lebedeva
-**Version**: 1.0.2
+**Version**: 1.0.0

 ## Overview
-Command line utility which mimic the functionality of a POS restaurant sytem.
-Program prints the restaurant menu on the screen and allows user to order items from menu using input field.
-To quit program user can use "quit" command.

 ## Getting Started
-1. In terminal navigate to the folder with the snakes_cafe.py.
+1. In terminal navigate to the folder with the madlib.py.
-2. Run command "python snakes_cafe.py".
+2. Run command "python smadlib.py".
-3. Read through the menu items and input item that need to be ordered.
+3. Read through the rules, choose "yes" to play, "no" to quit
-4. Use command "quit" to quit the program.
+4. Input the words followinf the prompt
+5. Receive your output

 ## Architecture
 * Python 3.7.5
 * Pipenv
+* Regex for Python
+* Pytest

+## API

 ## Change Log

-* 12/02/2019 15:03 - Initial README.md setup
+* 12/04/2019 19:03 - Initial folder setup
-* 12/02/2019 16:20 - Program prints the restaurant menu, accept users input and return the rewuired outpur
-* 12/02/2019 16:44 - Added more menu items, program returns different output depends on the single or plural orders items. *Added feature to make user's input not case sensitive
-* 12/02/2019 17:10 - Comments updated
+* 12/04/2019 20:56 - REgex patter created
+*